-GENERAL: Students will show safe, responsible and respectful behavior while on the playground.
+GENERAL: Students will show safe, responsible, and respectful behavior while on the playground.
 The general rule to follow is "hands off, feet off."
 All staff members have the authority to deal with all students.

-- 1. Use playground equipment for its intended use, and share with others. - 2.
+- 1. Use playground equipment for its intended use and share with others. - 2.
 To avoid injury to fellow students, always wait your turn to go down the slide. - 3.
 Students will not play tag on the playground.
-They may play tag on the grassed areas. - 4.
-Students can come into the school at lunch time for washroom breaks, as long as they have informed a supervisor. - 5.
-Rough or dangerous play is not allowed in any play area.
+They may play tag on the grassy areas. - 4.
+Students can come into the school at lunch time for washroom breaks, once they have informed a supervisor. - 5.
+Rough or dangerous play is not allowed.
 This includes throwing items that could cause damage, such as snowballs, sharp or hard items, acorns, etc. - 6.
 Students will show respect for others and follow instructions given by staff.
-Unacceptable behavior includes inappropriate language, rough play, teasing, etc. - 7.
-Older students will treat younger students kindly and fairly. - 8.
-Students will practice using problem solving techniques - 9.
-Students will leave unsafe objects and electronic equipment at home. - 10.
-Students will settle their differences peacefully and may seek assistance from LME staff members. - 11.
-Students will play away from the front entrance way, car parking areas, sides of the school and the bicycle racks, all of which are "out of bounds" during the school day. - 12.
-When the bell rings, pupils will line up as quickly as possible.
-While in the line-up, students will display appropriate hands-off behavior. - 13.
+Unacceptable behavior includes inappropriate language, rough play, teasing, etc.

+- 7. Older students will treat younger students kindly and fairly. - 8.
+Students will practice using positive problem-solving strategies (PAWS) and can seek assistance from LME staff members when needed. - 9.
+Students will leave toys, and unsafe objects and electronics at home. - 10.
+Students will play within school boundaries during the school day (away from the front entrance way, parking areas, sides of the school and the bicycle racks. - 11.
+When the bell rings, students will line up as quickly as possible.
+While in the line-up, students will use appropriate hands-off behavior. - 12.
 Students will keep the school grounds and building free from litter.
 Pick up litter whether it is yours or not.
-Use the proper garbage cans for your trash. - 14.
-Students are to arrive at school no earlier than 8:10 a.m. (when supervision begins) and are to remain outside the building until their class lineup is brought in by their teacher. - 15.
-Students will leave the school immediately after dismissal unless they have after-school sports or club activities, or if they are working with a teacher.
-Supervision is provided out back until 2:23pm. - 16.
-During school, students will remain on the school grounds unless they have a note signed by their parents and/or teacher or principal.
+Use the garbage cans for trash. - 13.
+Students are to arrive at school no earlier than 8:05 a.m. (when supervision begins) and are to remain outside the building until their class lineup is brought in by their teacher. - 14.
+Students will leave the school immediately after dismissal unless they have parent supervision, after-school sports, or club activities.
+Supervision is provided out back until 2:30 pm. - 15.
+During school, students will remain on the school grounds unless they have been given verbal or written permission by their parents and/or teacher or principal.
 If arriving late or leaving early, parents or guardians, and students will let the front office know.
-Parents are to notify the school is their child is going to be absent or late for school. - 17.
+Parents are to notify the school is their child is going to be absent or late for school. - 16.
 If a parent/guardian is delayed in picking up their child, the student is to wait inside of the school's front entrance way and notify an adult when their ride has arrived.

 - 1. Verbal reminder.
 Have the student do it the "right way." - 2.
-Notify child's teacher, who will reinforce the expectations. - 3.
-If the infraction occurs during a break, the student will be required to accompany the noon-hour supervisor/supervising teacher while on duty. - 4.
-Partial or total loss of playtime for a specified period, and the parents will be informed. - 5.
+When possible, notify student's teacher, who will reinforce the expectations. - 3.
+If the infraction occurs during a break, the student will be required to accompany the noon-hour supervisor/supervising teacher while on duty or may be asked to leave that area. - 4.
+Partial or total loss of playtime for a specified period, and the parents may be informed. - 5.
 Referral to principal and notify parents.
-There will be a defined loss of playtime for an extended period (one or more days), plus a meeting involving the parent/guardian.
+There will be a defined loss of playtime for an extended period (one or more days).
+A meeting involving the parent/guardian may be necessary.